Towards A Unified Analysis of Random Fourier Features: Proofs

 For (\ref{apn:krr_risk_rad}), the bound is based on the Rademacher complexity of the reproducing kernel Hilbert space $\tilde{\mathcal{H}}$, where $\tilde{\mathcal{H}}$ corresponds to the approximated kernel $\tilde{k}$.
 We can upper bound the Rademacher complexity of this hypothesis space with Lemma \ref{apn:rad_rkhs}.
-As $l(y,f(x))$ is the squared error loss function with $y$ and $f(x)$ bounded, we have that $l$ is a Lipschitz continuous function with some constant $L>0$.
+As $l(y,f(x))$ is the squared error loss function with $y$ and $f(x)$ both bounded, we have that $l$ is a Lipschitz continuous function with some constant $L>0$.
 Hence,

-where in the last inequality we applied Lemma \ref{apn:risk_rad} to $\tilde{\mathcal{H}}$, which is a reproducing kernel Hilbert space with radius $\sqrt{2}$.
+where in the first inequality we applied Lemma \ref{apn:risk_rad} to $\tilde{\mathcal{H}}$, which is a reproducing kernel Hilbert space with radius $\sqrt{2}$.
+In addition, the bound on $R_n(l\circ \tilde{\mathcal{H})}$ also utilize the Lipschitz composition property of the Rademacher complexity \cite{bartlett2002rademacher}.
 For (\ref{apn:krr_risk_fh}), a similar reasoning can be applied to the unit ball in the reproducing kernel Hilbert space $\mathcal{H}$.

 For (\ref{apn:krr_func_error}), we observe that